Posted by Julia Daniels | For Families, For Men, For Women, How to

 Book Cover picture of Helen Keller and Annie Sullivan - How Gratitude Empowers You

 If Helen could reach her goals because of love and gratitude for her beloved Teacher, you can, too!
-Is one of your goals quitting porn in 2022?
-Check out our post on how to quit porn.

 5. Gratitude encourages your accountability partners and other mentors.

 If you are being encouraged in your journey to quit porn by an accountability partner, your regular grateful “thanks” is a huge motivator to your partner as well.
-Like parents, sometimes our mentors can feel like they’re taken for granted.
-Taking time for heartfelt thanks benefits everyone involved — the grateful giver and the encouraged receiver.

-Even the encouragers need encouragement!
+Even encouragers need encouragement!

 “Silent gratitude isn’t much use to anyone.” – G.B.
 Stern